sara692/LLM-and-Agents/README.md

 ## 🧠 What is an LLM?

 A **Large Language Model (LLM)** is an AI model trained on massive amounts of text that can understand and generate human language.
 Examples include Llama, Mistral, GPT, and Gemini.

-## 🤖 What is an AI Agent?

-An **AI Agent** is an LLM that can do more than just answer questions — it can use tools, browse the web, write and run code, and complete multi-step tasks on its own.

 ---